richsilv/richsilv.github.io/_posts/2015-06-07-proxy-file-downloads.markdown

 ## Motivation

-I haven't blogged about Meteor in a long time (in 2015, in fact), so it's about time.
+I haven't blogged about Meteor in a long time (since 2014, in fact), so it's about time.
-Conveniently, a recent Meteor project which required proxy routes to file downloads provides a great opportunity, as it's a feature that may well be of interest to others and is surprisingly easy to set up.
+Conveniently, a recent Meteor project which required proxy routes to file downloads provides a great opportunity for a post, as it's a feature that may well be of interest to others and is extremely easy to set up.

 ## Under the hood

-The Meteor core package [webapp](https://github.com/meteor/meteor/tree/devel/packages/webapp) uses [connect](https://www.npmjs.com/package/connect) under the hood to serve content to browsers, and it's relatively easy to use [`WebApp.connectHandlers`](https://docs.meteor.com/#/full/webapp) to register server-side routes from which to serve content outside your main web app.
+The Meteor core package [webapp](https://github.com/meteor/meteor/tree/devel/packages/webapp) uses [Connect](https://www.npmjs.com/package/connect) under the hood to serve content to browsers, and it's relatively easy to use [`WebApp.connectHandlers`](https://docs.meteor.com/#/full/webapp) to register server-side routes from which to serve content outside your main web app.

-However, extra functionality can be provided by adding the (simple:json-routes)[https://github.com/stubailo/meteor-rest/tree/master/packages/json-routes] package by core dev Sashko; ostensibly, its purpose is to allow apps to respond to requests (optionally including json bodies) to respond with json objects.
-None of that's required here, but the package also includes (connect-route)[https://github.com/baryshev/connect-route], a router for Connect which allows parameters to be passed in the URL.
+However, extra functionality can be provided by adding the [simple:json-routes](https://github.com/stubailo/meteor-rest/tree/master/packages/json-routes) package by core dev Sashko; ostensibly, its purpose is to allow apps to respond to requests (optionally including json bodies) to respond with json objects.
+None of that's required here, but the package also includes [connect-route](https://github.com/baryshev/connect-route), a router for Connect which allows parameters to be passed in the URL.

 {% highlight shell %}
 meteor add simple:json-routes